common-fate/docs-archive/docs/approvals/configuration/access-rules.md

 ![](/img/access-rules/2.png)

-For detailed setup instructions on how to configure an AWS SSO provider, with Org Units, Accounts and Permission Sets refer to [Org Unit Access](/docs/approvals/configuration/org-units).
+For detailed setup instructions on how to configure an AWS SSO provider with Organizational Units, Accounts and Permission Sets refer to [Organizational Unit Access](/docs/approvals/configuration/org-units).

 ### Okta